thibaudledent/pdf-index/README.md

 # Index pdf file
-For every word in a PDF document, find the page numbers where it appears.
+For each word in a PDF document, find the page numbers where it appears.

 ## Console Application Usage
 * `--input` or `-i` - The path to the pdf